Rediscovering a little known fact about the t-test and the F-test: Algebraic, Geometric, Distributional and Graphical Considerations: Discussion

-In sum, while we do not have a conclusive explanation as to why certain traditions have established themselves as the standard of practice for specific problems, we believe that these issues, often overlooked, should be brought to the attention of statistics students in advanced undergraduate and graduate courses.
-The examples we discussed provide results for common testing problems that can be used to focus the in-class discussion.
+In sum, while we do not have a conclusive explanation as to why certain traditions have established themselves as the standard of practice for specific problems, we believe that these issues, often overlooked, are worth ruminating on, as they help us better see what considerations lead to the preference of one statistical procedure over another.
+Choosing the right test statistic for a particular problem can be somewhat of an art, and understanding the similarities, differences, advantages, and disadvantages of the choice {in the simple settings we considered} may be helpful when turning to more complicated settings.